CoreKeeperMods/CoreLib/CoreLib/Submodules/CustomEntity/README.md

 ## Usage example:
 Make sure to add `[CoreLibSubmoduleDependency(nameof(CustomEntityModule))]` to your plugin attributes.
 This will load the submodule.

+Before continuing follow guide on [Resource Module](../ModResources/README.md) page to setup your asset bundle.

+Now in your Unity project import needed assets into your folder.

 ### Making Item Prefab
 To actually make the item you will need a set up Unity Project.
 You can follow this [guide](https://github.com/CoreKeeperMods/Getting-Started/wiki/Getting-The-Assets-In-Unity).
 In your Unity Project make a new prefab (Or copy one of the original ones).
 It should contain only the root object with `EntityMonoBehaviorData` component attached.
 This looks like this: